e-roy/fmp-node-wrapper/packages/api/README.md

 > **📖 For development information, contributing guidelines, and project details, visit the [main repository](https://github.com/e-roy/fmp-node-wrapper).**

-## Disclaimer

-**This package is not affiliated with, endorsed by, or sponsored by Financial Modeling Prep (FMP).** This is an independent, community-developed Node.js wrapper for the FMP API.

-### Important Legal Information

-- **No Affiliation**: This library is developed independently and is not officially associated with Financial Modeling Prep
-- **No Warranty**: This software is provided "as is" without any warranties, express or implied
-- **User Responsibility**: Users are responsible for:
-  - Complying with FMP's terms of service and API usage limits
-  - Obtaining and maintaining valid API keys from Financial Modeling Prep
-  - Ensuring their usage complies with applicable laws and regulations
-- **Limitation of Liability**: The developers of this wrapper are not responsible for:
-  - Any issues with the underlying FMP API service
-  - Data accuracy or availability from the FMP API
-  - Any financial losses or damages resulting from the use of this library
-  - API rate limiting, downtime, or service interruptions
-- **Official Support**: For official support, documentation, or API issues, please contact Financial Modeling Prep directly at their official channels

 ## Features

 - 🚀 **Complete TypeScript Support** - Full type safety for all API responses